Credit Bureau of Canada Collections

 Don't trip up.
 Making a partial payment, acknowledging the debt in writing, or even promising to pay can restart the limitation period.
 Watch what you say.

-Template: request Credit Bureau of Canada Collections stop calling you (in writing)
+How to stop Credit Bureau of Canada Collections from calling

 If you want phone calls to stop, send Credit Bureau of Canada Collections a written request.
 It won't erase the debt or prevent legal action, but it stops repeated calls, depending on your province.